Yes. Cloudinary was upgraded in March 2013 to support folders.

 cl_image_tag("multiple/folders/sample", :version => "1364158979", :format => :jpg)

-- While the samples above are based on Ruby/Rails, all of our latest client integration libraries supports the folders functionality.
+- While the samples above are based on Ruby/Rails, all of our latest client integration libraries support the folders functionality.

 You can now add the new